andrevsm/MyGoldenApp/README.md

-# my_golden

-My Golden Retriever App
+# My Golden Retriever App

 It is a simple pinterest's like app, that consumes DogAPI (https://dog.ceo/dog-api/)